VWO Platform

 Don’t aim to select one testimonial that goes on and on about how great your product/service is, and covers all its features.
 It can be overwhelming for your visitors.
 Plus, it might even come across as a fake testimonial.

-Instead, pick 2-3 small testimonials that talk about different aspects of your product/service.
+Instead, pick 2 to 3 small testimonials that talk about different aspects of your product/service.
 This will give your prospects a complete overview and will address any specific objections they might have.

 For easy scanning, add a one-line excerpt as a header to each testimonial that summarizes the main issue for your visitors.
 Ramit Sethi pulls this off nicely for his course, Find Your First Profitable Idea: